Guardian Angel (TV series)

-Guardian Angel (Korean: 수호천사) is a 2001 South Korean television drama series starring Song Hye-kyo and Kim Min-jong.
-It aired on SBS from August 1 to September 20, 2001 on Wednesdays and Thursdays at 21:55 for 16 episodes.
+Guardian Angel (Korean: 수호천사) is a 2001 South Korean television series starring Song Hye-kyo and Kim Min-jong.
+It aired on SBS from August 1 to September 20, 2001, every Wednesday and Thursday at 21:55 (KST).

 Synopsis

-When her pregnant friend gives birth then dies after a vehicular accident, Jung Da-so (Song Hye-kyo) raises the child as her own.
-Da-so was an orphan, so she endures the stigma of being an unwed mother in order for her daughter to have a family.

-Ha Tae-woong (Kim Min-jong), who was raised by his uncle after his mother died, has never met his father.
+When her pregnant friend gives birth then dies after a vehicular accident, Jung Da-so raises the child as her own.
+Da-so was an orphan who endures the stigma of being an unwed mother in order for her daughter to have a family.
+Ha Tae-woong, who was raised by his uncle after his mother died, has never met his father.
 Da-so and Tae-woong meet as employees of Woori Company, whose president is Tae-woong's father.
-Through a twist of fate, their lives become entwined with Kang Sae-hyun (Yoon Da-hoon) and Ho Ji-soo (Kim Min), and Da-so sees both the best and worst in human nature.
+Through a twist of fate, their lives become entwined with Kang Sae-hyun and Ho Ji-soo, and Da-so sees both the best and worst in human nature.